visala123/Azure-Db-Psql_server-Env/README.md

 ##  Required Secrets in GitHub

-In your GitHub repo, go to **Settings → Secrets and Variables → Actions** and add:
+In your GitHub repo, go to **Settings → Environments → prod and dev->add Environment secrets** and add:

 1.AZURE_CREDENTIALS  and the value is in Json format